TaigaWalk/Curated-RSS-Feeds/README.md

 export JIRA_URL="https://your-domain.atlassian.net"
 export JIRA_EMAIL="your-email@company.com"
 export JIRA_API_TOKEN="your-jira-api-token"
-export JIRA_EPIC_KEY="SEC-123"  # The epic key where tickets will be created as subtasks export JIRA_PROJECT_KEY="SEC"   # The project key for ticket creation
+export JIRA_EPIC_KEY="ABC-123"  # The epic key where tickets will be created as subtasks export JIRA_PROJECT_KEY="ABC"   # The project key for ticket creation
 ```

 **For Production Use:** See the [GitHub Actions Setup](#github-actions-workflows) section below for proper deployment using GitHub Secrets.